oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

    where you should replace `{container_name}` with whatever you want to call your Docker container (say `oppia_container`), `{path_to_oppia_folder}` with the absolute path to the oppia folder, and `{image_name}` with the name of your Docker image (see above).

 5. At this point, a container is built with your current oppia directory.
 Now you should have a new terminal prompt `root@...`.
 This is a Linux-based terminal.
-Everything is now set up to run scripts like start.sh and run_frontend_tests.sh.
+Everything is now set up to run scripts like start.py and run_frontend_tests.py.
 You can type `exit` to return to your Command Prompt.

 ## Running Oppia on a development server